We don’t always get things right, and that’s frustrating for you. Making a formal complaint means we will look into what’s gone wrong and sort it out.

 Repairs: When something breaks, like a boiler, you should first report a repair rather than make a complaint.
 Report a repair

-Anti-social behaviour: If you are a victim of anti-social behaviour (ASB), such as noisy neighbours or litter, we will take your report seriously.
+Anti-social behaviour (ASB) and nuisance noise: If you are a victim of ASB or nuisance noise, we will take your report seriously.
 We have a specialist team trained to help you.
-Report ASB.
+Report ASB and nuisance noise.

-However, if you are unhappy with how we've handled your repair or ASB report, please make a complaint.
+However, if you are unhappy with how we've handled your repair, ASB or nuisance noise report, please make a complaint.

 Getting extra help